 Each year, employees receive a Certificate of Service Months and Compensation (Form BA-6) from the RRB.
 This statement provides a current and cumulative record of railroad service and compensation.
-It includes deemed service months, separation allowances and severance payments as well as miscellaneous compensation, such as taxable sickness payments.
+It includes deemed service months, separation/severance allowances, and miscellaneous compensation, such as taxable sickness payments.
 It also includes cumulative amounts of railroad retirement payroll taxes paid by the employee over and above social security equivalent payroll taxes and creditable military service if previously reported.

 The BA-6 form should be carefully reviewed for accuracy.
-Employees with RRB online accounts can also view their individual records via the agency's website.
-This service, called "View Service & Compensation History," can be accessed by visiting the Benefit Online Services Login section of the www.rrb.gov home page.
+Employees with online accounts established through the RRB's website (www.rrb.gov) can also view their individual records by clicking on Benefit Online Services and then selecting "View Service & Compensation History."